OUR HINTS & TIPS FOR KERBSIDE RECYCLING

 TAKE ME TO A RECYCLING BANK

-The following items can’t usually be included in your kerbside recycling, but they can be taken to supermarket recycling banks.
+The following items can’t usually be in your kerbside recycling, but you can take them to supermarket recycling banks.

 - Non-compostable/non-biodegradable carrier bags